ZkHaider/SwiftySyntax/README.md

 */
 ```

 Lots more work to come.
-Python, PHP, Javascript, Rust, and event Swift grammars will be implemented soon.
+Python, PHP, Javascript, Rust, and even Swift grammars will be implemented soon.